Falsifiability? Let's not be Naive.

 (i) A la Popper, a man hell-bent on having a theory falsified whenever evidence conflicts with theory?

 (ii) A la Kuhn, a man who takes the truth of his theory for granted, and in any case where evidence is at odds with theory, and you can't rectify the situation, that's your own failure, not a failure of the theory?
-Where does the failure lie: with the theory or the lack of the scientist's imagination?
+Where does the failure lie: with the theory or the lack of the scientist's ingenuity?

 Now, compare with Kitty's gambit: when the evidence is at odds with my theory (sharks and horseshoe crabs, etc.), there must be an "unrecognized force" at work.
 My theory is just fine, thank you very much.